-If your processor is not listed in table 4-1, you need to select "others" for this item.
+You need to select "other" for this item, if your processor is listed in the Processor Support List for HP MELPS emulators but is not found in ? cf chip command.
 In this case, you should set up proper value for cf isfr, cf iram, cf irom, cf ipmr, and cf rsp by yourself.